Dynamic tariff-based demand response in retail electricity market under uncertainty: Problem formulation

 \subsection{Retailer's problem}

-The retailer maximizes its expected profit subject to technical and economical constraints, and accounting for uncertainty, which is modeled by a discrete number of scenarios.
+The retailer maximizes its expected profit subject to technical and economic constraints, and accounts for uncertainty, which is modeled by a discrete number of scenarios.
 The retailer's problem is stated mathematically as follows:

-where $\bf{X}$=$\{P_t, q_{t\omega}^S,\delta_{t\omega},y_{t\omega}\}$ is the retailer's set of decision variables, while $\mu_{t\omega},\alpha_{t\omega}^+,\alpha_{t\omega}^-$, $\theta_{t\omega},\gamma_t,\beta_{t\omega}$ are the dual variables associated with the constraints (\ref{1.1})-(\ref{1.3}).\\ The first term in the objective function is the revenue for the retailer from the quantity bought by consumer $j$, at hour $t$, with scenario $\omega$ and price $P_t$, which is the retail price of electricity (tariff), a first-stage decision determined by the retailer for each hour $t$.
-The second term is the cost of purchasing the electricity $q_{t\omega}^S$ at the spot market price $P_{t\omega}^S$ at hour $t$ and with scenario $\omega$.
-The last term is a cost (penalization of electricity imbalances), which can be positive or negative (variable $y_{t\omega}$ represents the absolute value of deviations of the electricity imbalances), and $\sigma_{\omega}$ is the probability associated with scenario $\omega$.
+where $\bf{X}$=$\{P_t, q_{t\omega}^S,\delta_{t\omega},y_{t\omega}\}$ is the retailer's set of decision variables, while $\mu_{t\omega},\alpha_{t\omega}^+,\alpha_{t\omega}^-$, $\theta_{t\omega},\gamma_t,\beta_{t\omega}$ are the dual variables associated with constraints (\ref{1.1})-(\ref{1.3}).\\ The first term in the objective function represents the retailer's revenue from the quantity bought by consumer $j$ at hour $t$ under scenario $\omega$.
+This quantity is multiplied by the price $P_t$, which is the retail price of electricity (tariff) and a first-stage decision set by the retailer for each hour $t$.
+The second term is the cost of purchasing the electricity quantity $q_{t\omega}^S$ at the spot market price $P_{t\omega}^S$ at hour $t$ and with scenario $\omega$.
+The last term represents a cost, penalizing electricity imbalances.
+This cost can be positive or negative, where the variable $y_{t\omega}$ denotes the absolute value of these imbalances.
+The parameter $\sigma_{\omega}$ represents the probability associated with scenario $\omega$.
 The summation of the product over index $\omega\in \Omega$ represents the expected profit, which is what the retailer wants to maximize over the time horizon.